Report: Hunter Biden 'Prepping' for Possible Impeachment Testimony

 “There was some mistake in reporting in another news outlet that suggested somehow, I was part of a group that was trying to cut some deal… I’m not involved in a conversation like that,” he added.

 House Speaker Nancy Pelosi (D-CA) launched a formal impeachment inquiry into President Trump after a partisan CIA officer claimed in a whistleblower report that the president suggested to Ukrainian President Volodymyr Zelensky that he look into allegations of corruption against Joe and Hunter Biden in exchange for U.S. military aid.
 Reports indicate the young Biden was compensated up to $83,000 monthly by energy giant Burisma Holdings while his father was vice president — despite a lack of expertise in the energy sector.
-Both President Trump and Zelensky have denied any pressure was applied to probe the Bidens and the White House released a transcript of their July 25 telephone as evidence that no wrongdoing occurred.
+Both President Trump and Zelensky have denied any pressure was applied to probe the Bidens and the White House released a transcript of their July 25 telephone call as evidence that no wrongdoing occurred.

 Last month, a senior Zelensky adviser confirmed that the eastern European country never believed that U.S. aid was linked to any investigations into the Biden family.